JiangningLIN/Omeka-S-module-TextEmbed/README.md

 # Text Embed (for Omeka S)

-An Omeka S module to embed Texts directly in file or item pages.
+An Omeka S module to embed Texts (fils `.txt`) directly in file or item pages.

 Embedding on public item pages will only occur if the site's "Embed media on item pages" setting is enabled.